awesome-pro/neon-website/content/docs/manage/api-keys.md

   -d '{"key_name": "mynewkey"}' | jq
 ```

-The response body includes an `id` for the key and a generated 64-bit `key` value, which can be used to access the Neon API.
-API keys should stored and managed securely, as they provide access to all objects in your Neon account.
+The response body includes an `id` for the key and a generated 64-bit `key` value, which can be used to access the Unique API.
+API keys should stored and managed securely, as they provide access to all objects in your Unique account.

 <details>
 <summary>Response body</summary>